ligato/docs/docs/tutorials/01_hello-world.md

 ---

-Link to code: [getting started: the 'Hello World' agent][code-link]
+Link to code: [Getting Started: the 'Hello World' agent][code-link]

 In this tutorial we will create a simple Ligato control plane agent that contains a single `Helloworld` plugin that prints "Hello World" to the log.

+!!!
+Note
+    In the tutorial section, the term `agent` is used to describe a Ligato software component providing life-cycle management functions for plugins.

 We start with the plugin.
 Every plugin must implement the `Plugin` interface defined in the `github.com/ligato/cn-infra/infra` package: